matrix-org/matrix-spec-proposals/specification/server_server_api.rst

   - (paul) I don't really understand why the full auth_chain events are given here.
 What purpose does it serve expanding them out in full, when surely they'll appear in the state anyway?
-  - (paul) the state seems to be entirely ignored by synapse, so I'm not really sure what ought to be there.

 Backfilling
 -----------